Köterberg: Telecommunication tower

 The telecommunication tower (a 'standard' tower; 100 m or 330 ft high) on the summit of the Köterberg was built in 1971 by the Deutsche Bundespost and handles wireless telephone traffic.

 The three different antenna towers on the hilltop are microwave radio relay stations, used for police, fire service and amateur radio relays as well as Bundeswehr communications.
 The 70 cm amateur radio relay station, DB0KB, works on a frequency of 439.425 MHz.

 The relay coupling (Relaiskopplung) is out of service.

 The U.S. Army Communications Engineering and Installation Agency (USACEIA) installed a transmission and radio facility here from May 1984 to May 1985.

 Field of view

-Since the extensive summit plateau on the Köterberg, which can be accessed via a cul-de-sac road from Lügde-Köterberg, is almost unforested, it has easily the best all-round views, not just of the border region of the above-mentioned federal states, but for example even as far as the Habichtswald and Kaufungen Forest in Northe Hesse and to the Harz mountains that stretch across Lower Saxony, Saxony-Anhalt and Thuringia.
+Since the summit plateau on the Köterberg, which can be accessed via a cul-de-sac road from Lügde-Köterberg, has little forest-coverage, it provides an all-round view of the surrounding regions.
+This view includes more than just of the border region of the above-mentioned federal states; for example, the Habichtswald and Kaufungen Forest in Northe Hesse and to the Harz mountains that stretch across Lower Saxony, Saxony-Anhalt and Thuringia are visible.